Overcoming Emotional Roadblocks to Leadership Effectiveness

 - Heavy responsibilities create reluctance to step away, even briefly.

-- Flexible scheduling and telehealth sessions address these constraints while preserving continuity.
+- My flexible scheduling and telehealth sessions address your constraints while preserving continuity in therapy.

 Concerns About Confidentiality and Reputation

 Leaders worry that vulnerability may be perceived as weakness.
-Fear of professional repercussions can prevent candid engagement in therapy.
+Fear of professional repercussions can prevent candid engagement in therapy or use of insurance benefits.

 Perceived Stigma Around Therapy